- Classes taught in Spanish and English

 LATIN AMERICAN AND CHILEAN STUDIES

-Capitalism, Socialism and Communism in Latin America (3) – Conducted in English
+Socialism, Capitalism, and Communism in Latin America (3) – Conducted in English [Syllabus]

 Both communism and socialism are born in Europe (nineteenth century) as a response to capitalism, but it was in Latin America where both left-wing movements reached an unsuspected relevance.
 A century later, the outcomes were of these movements were affected by the continued existence of strong economic inequality and a strong ideology of a group of intellectuals linked, in many cases, to the elite.